ds-fkock/AutomatedTestingWorkshop/readme.md

-# Repository for Automated Testing Workshop Tractus-X Days
+# Automated Testing with Cucumber

 This repository can be used as a starting point for implementing automated tests.